itu-devops/itu-minitwit-docker-swarm-teraform/README.md

 Nodes in docker swarm clusters have one of three roles:
 * `leader` the primary manager, does the actual orchestration of the cluster
 * `manager` nodes that can manage the cluster, commands can be issued to managers, and will be carried out by the leader.
-If leader becomes unavailable, a manager will be promoted to the new leader.
+If the leader becomes unavailable, a manager will be promoted to the new leader.
 * `worker` hosts containers

 **Do note that in a docker swarm cluster, the leader is also a manager, and all managers are also workers! (at least by default)**